 - Blocking- The blocker can block over.
 The blocker can direct the ball but cannot hold it.

-Call the offense not the spin.
+Hand sets must be clean.
+Referees judgment.
 Offensive sets must be at 12 and 6 o’clock positions from setter.
 Set must be perpendicular to the setter’s shoulders either forward or backward.

 A player may substitute in for another player a maximum of three times per game.
 Substitutions must be for the same position.
 Non-playing substitutes should conduct themselves as non-players.